-Notes: We report the round-by-round average posteriors under misaligned information, alongside the 95% confidence intervals, clustered at the individual level.
+Notes: We report the round-by-round average posteriors alongside the 95% confidence intervals, clustered at the individual level.
 The lower horizontal dashed line depicts the Bayesian posterior, while the top dashed line depicts the perfect base-rate neglect posterior.

 We start with parameterization A, which represents the low-difficulty setting according to our notion presented in Section 2.3.
-This parameterization is also the leading parameterization used in both Economics and Psychology literature to study how people update their beliefs (Benjamin, 2019), and, specifically, documenting the base-rate ne-
+This parameterization is also the leading parameterization used in both Economics and Psychology literature to study how people update their beliefs documenting the base-rate neglect phenomena.
+In the Simultaneous treatment, both signals are received at the same time, eliminating any effects of information sequencing.
+Moreover, the effect of information structure is minimized as all available information is conveyed through signals alone, without the presence of an informative prior.
+Therefore, the Simultaneous treatment under parametrization A is the natural initial comparison to the Baseline treatment as it minimizes the effect of information structure, information sequencing, and task difficulty.